pop123123123/CLI_sentence_mixing/README.md

 For word "Est", if you want to hear phoneme "e", you can use word "Et" ; if you want to hear phonemes "e s t", you can use the sequence of words "S" "te" (not perfect coverage of phonemes in this case however).

-#### Unsupported language
+#### Unsupported languages

-Please refer to [this section](https://github.com/pop123123123/sentence-mixing/blob/master/README.md#unsupported-language) of Sentence Mixing library documentation.
+Please refer to [this section](https://github.com/pop123123123/sentence-mixing/blob/master/README.md#unsupported-language) of the Sentence Mixing library documentation.

 ## Building project